 Distillers producing vodkas with character have the tricky job of crafting a spirit that’s neutral but also shows off the essence of its raw materials.
 So while they wanna keep it a blank canvas, they also want this canvas to be imbued with the texture, subtle tastes, and complexities of those base ingredients.

-If this sounds a bit paradoxical to you, don’t panic – characterful vodkas are much easier to drink than they are to distill.
+If this sounds a bit paradoxical to you, don’t panic – characterful vodkas are much easier to drink than they are to distil.
 And fortunately we’ve got people like Dawn Davies MW, head buyer of Speciality Drinks and all-round spirits badass, to explain the finer points of distillation.

 Of course, there’s nothing wrong with a nine-million-times-distilled, purified vodka, if you just want a little buzz.
 But the beauty of characterful vodkas is that they bring more to the party.